Operational funding components

 KiwiSport is a Government funding initiative that promotes sport and aims to increase opportunities for school-aged students to participate in organised sport.

-KiwiSport provides funding for schools with year one to 8 and year 9 to 13 students.
+KiwiSport provides funding for schools with Year 1-8 and Year 9-13 students.

 How KiwiSport funding works